Medically reviewed by Drugs.com. Last updated on Jan 26, 2019.

 Gastrointestinal: Abdominal distress, abdominal pain, diarrhea, nausea, vomiting

-Genitourinary: Dysuria, urine discoloration (reddish color)
+Genitourinary: Dysuria, urine discoloration (pink, orange, or reddish color)

 Hematologic & oncologic: Dysplasia (metaphyseal; children <3 years; dose related), leukopenia, thrombocytopenia